 Attractive, unrecorded broadside displaying the Holy Head of St Anastasius, preserved as a relic at Speyer Cathedral.
 Although the broadside bears the imprint of the prolific Parisian publisher Chereau (fl. ca. 1710-1776), it seems likely that it was produced for the export trade (Speyer lies not far from the modern French border).
-The tableau is composed of a large upper panel of the Holy Head in a red cap; below, we see the scene of the Persian-born all sides.
-A little sunned.
+The tableau is composed of a large upper panel of the Holy Head in a red cap; below, we see the scene of the Persian-born saint's martyrdom near Nineveh in 628.
+The Latin caption affirms Anastasius' particular powers, "at the sight of whom demons are driven away and diseases are cured, as attested by the Acts of the Second Council of Nicaea".